- Web Development

-With Edit Mode, it's easy to set up accounts to achieve the goals faster.
+With Edit Mode, it's easy to set up accounts to achieve goals faster.
 The 'Area of Interests' tab is used to pick the UN Goals.
 Then, there are available charity themes, like Education or Environment, and sports to support.
 With all these settings, the algorithm matches you with causes and users with mutual interests.

 The next stop is numerous modules that make the engagement better.
 For example, the 'Latest donations' module displays incoming donations and messages from donors on the profile page to show how the campaign performs.
-The rest of the modules are designed to provide many unique options for the creation of effective charity campaigns through the excessive content management:
+The rest of the modules are designed to provide many unique options for the creation of effective charity campaigns through excessive content management:

 - creating projects, events, and fundraisers - companies or individuals collecting donations - to collect donations

-- creating 'Stories' - articles for better understanding of the problems - and 'Voices' - quotes and messages from persons behind the scene
+- creating 'Stories' - articles for a better understanding of the problems - and 'Voices' - quotes and messages from persons behind the scene

 - setting and managing KPIs: the UN goals, Impact distribution, the performance of donations, events, and stories.

 And the last one is the 'About Us' page where content managers can put any information required to describe the fundraiser.
-Roughly speaking, it works as an ordinary website CMS but within TargetAid, so any special skills or learning aren't necessary for starting working.
+Roughly speaking, it works as an ordinary website CMS but within TargetAid, so any special skills or learning aren't necessary for starting work.

 As soon Target Aid provides a wide broad of opportunities for charity, we've implemented a unique 'Explore page' that consolidates all the activities.
 There it's easy to find almost every charity activity to support, from sports for youth to environmental activities in Africa.
 But it also requires additional tools to prevent mess.
 Thus, we've developed two filters — by content and by users.